Justin Armour

-Justin Hugh Armour (born January 1, 1973) is a former professional American football player who played wide receiver for three seasons for the Buffalo Bills, Denver Broncos, and Baltimore Ravens.
-He is also the former head coach of the Manitou Springs High School football team in Manitou Springs, Colorado, along with being the current girls' basketball head coach.
+Justin Hugh Armour (born January 1, 1973) is an American former professional football player who played wide receiver for three seasons for the Buffalo Bills, Denver Broncos, and Baltimore Ravens.
+He is also the former head coach of both the Manitou Springs High School football and girls' basketball teams in Manitou Springs, Colorado.

-High School
+Early life

-Justin was a Consensus All-American with the Manitou Springs Mustangs.
-In high school, he helped the Mustangs to a AA state track and field championship in the spring of 1990 and a AAA state championship in the fall of 1990.
+Justin was a consensus All-American with the Manitou Springs Mustangs.
+In high school, he helped the Mustangs to a AA boys basketball final four appearance, a AA state track and field championship in the spring of 1990, and a AAA state championship in the fall of 1990.
 The Mustangs football team primarily ran the Single-wing formation which fit Justin's extensive athletic abilities.
 Justin was coached by George Rykovich.
+Justin was recruited by numerous schools to play college football, namely University of Notre Dame and the University of Colorado Boulder.

 College career

 Justin received an athletic scholarship to play both football and basketball at Stanford University.
 While recruited as a quarterback, he played four years at wide receiver for the Cardinal coached by Bill Walsh and two years of basketball.
 As a sophomore, he received an honorable mention All-Pac-10.
 As a junior, he was selected as All-Pac-10 second-team.
 As a senior, he ranked ninth in the nation and second in the Pac-10 in receptions.
-He also set the school career mark with 2,482 receiving yards.
+He is fourth in career receiving yards for the Cardinal with 2,491 and fifth in career touchdowns with 20.